 My new driveway has tire marks or indentations.
 What should I do?

 Newly constructed asphalt surfaces are susceptible to tire impressions and scuff marks.
-These cosmetic blemishes can be repaired and do not compromise the integirty of the asphalt surface in any way.
+These cosmetic blemishes can be repaired and do not compromise the asphalt in any way.

 Do I need to worry about damage to my yard or landscaping?